Fresh Zucchini Fritters

 - 1 egg

 - ½ cup flour

 - Sour cream or yogurt

 - Sprinkle the grated zucchini with about 1 teaspoon of salt.
-Let rest 10 minutes or so to allow the salt to draw out moisture from the zucchini.
+Let rest for 10 minutes or so to allow the salt to draw out moisture from the zucchini.
 Squeeze zucchini using a ricer or by hand.

 - Heat olive oil in saute pan over medium heat.
-Scoop mounds of batter (about 2 tablespoons each) into pan, pressing down lightly to flatten with spatula.
-Saute about 4-6 minutes on each side, till golden brown.
-Remove to paper towel covered plate to drain excess oil.
+Scoop mounds of batter (about 2 tablespoons each) into the pan, pressing down lightly to flatten with a spatula.
+Saute for about 4-6 minutes on each side, till golden brown.
+Remove to a paper towel-covered plate to drain excess oil.

 - Salt and serve while hot, garnishing with sour cream or yogurt if desired.